MatteoPancini/ing-sw-2022-Palumbo-Pancini-Pascali/README.md

 + GUI:
   + if your computer has small memory size or "Load Exception - Java Heap Size" occurs, run the JAR file by typing:
     >*java -Xmx4096m -jar softeng-GC31.jar*
+  + set OS screen size to 100% in order to enjoy the complete scene board